BOARD CHARTER

 8.8.
 Meeting notice, agenda and papers

 The notice of a Directors’ meeting shall be given in writing at least seven (7) days, or shorter notice where it is unavoidable, prior to the meeting.
-The Chairman, in conjunction with the Chief Executive Officer and the Company Secretary, shall undertake the primary responsibility for preparing the Board’s agenda.
+The Chairman, in conjunction with the CEO and the Company Secretary, shall undertake the primary responsibility for preparing the Board’s agenda.
 The agenda shall include, amongst other things, matters specifically reserved for the Board’s decision.
 The Board shall record its deliberation, in terms of the issues discussed, and the conclusions thereof, in discharging its duties and responsibilities.

-The agenda shall address high-priority strategic and operational issues, where necessary, and ensure that there is enough time for discussion.
-Agenda issues shall be aligned with the overall Company’s strategy, including its existing situation, aspiration and priorities.
 Prior to Board meetings, all Directors shall also receive the agenda together with a set of Board papers containing information relevant to the business of the meeting.
 This allows the Directors to obtain further explanations/clarifications from Management, where necessary, to facilitate informed decision making.
 To allow sufficient time for Directors to consider the relevant information, Board papers and agenda items are endeavor to be circulated at least seven (7) days, or a shorter period where unavoidable, prior to the meeting.

 Proceedings of the relevant meetings and the resolutions reached shall be properly recorded by way of minutes of meeting.
 Minutes are prepared following a Board meeting and are circulated in draft form.
 The draft minutes shall be re-circulated with the Board papers in readiness for signing at the following meeting.
 If one or more Directors request their opinion to be noted, the Company Secretary shall comply with the request.